Background and applicability

 Other direct funded bodies

 11. Other direct funded bodies refers to those bodies other than the Scottish Administration funded direct from the SCF.
-They are identified separately in the Budget Act and currently consist of the Scottish Parliament Corporate Body (SPCB), Audit Scotland, the Forestry Commissioners and the Food Standards Agency.
-The guidance in the SPFM is directly applicable to the SPCB (and the bodies sponsored / supported by the SPCB) and the Forestry Commissioners, as regards Scotland, as a result of relevant accounts being subject to audit by the AGS under statute.
-However, neither the Food Standards Agency nor Audit Scotland are subject to audit by the AGS.
-The Food Standards Agency is a cross-border body subject to audit by the Comptroller and Auditor General.
-Whilst it operates in accordance with relevant guidance issued by HM Treasury it is also required via its framework document to follow guidance consistent with the SPFM and comply with relevant provisions with regard to its activities in Scotland.
+They are identified separately in the Budget Act and currently consist of the Scottish Parliament Corporate Body (SPCB) and Audit Scotland.
+The guidance in the SPFM is directly applicable to the SPCB (and the bodies sponsored / supported by the SPCB), as regards Scotland, as a result of relevant accounts being subject to audit by the AGS under statute.
+However, Audit Scotland are not subject to audit by the AGS.
 It is open to Audit Scotland to adopt or adapt relevant guidance issued by the Scottish Ministers.
 However, the Parliament authorises expenditure by Audit Scotland on the understanding that guidance consistent with relevant provisions contained in the SPFM is being followed.